-The most unrecognized warrior is our female officer and soldier, serving silently and with honor.
-Today, there are nearly 2.5 million servicewomen in the U.S, the highest number ever in history.
-We will celebrate the significant advances in their service under the Presidency of Hart Cunningham.
-These brave women who serve from Special Forces to all branches of the military have a voice in the Cunningham administration.
-In addition, we will democratize all combat roles for females and FTM/trans-genders.
-This democratization is inclusive of all Special Forces teams in all military branches.
-Hart will have an open door policy and hear their voices through the Service Women’s Action Network (SWAN) .
-Claims of sexual harassment handled by third-party judicial courts, and not in the immediate command element in which the claims originate will ensure a judicial fairness.
-Them “Me Too” movements encompass military women as well and a review of the military rules and changes made if needed.
-On-base childcare and other family-centric opportunities for single mothers will also be a priority for this administration to mandate.
+The most overlooked warrior is our female officer and soldier, serving silently and with honor.
+Today, there are nearly 2.5 million servicewomen in the U.S.; the highest number in history.
+These brave women have a voice in the Cunningham Administration.
+Cunningham will have an open door policy and consult closely with the Service Women’s Action Network (SWAN) .
+Claims of sexual harassment will be handled by third-party judicial courts, and not by the immediate command element in which the claims originate, ensuring judicial fairness.

 Acquisitions and Small Business

-There will be a complete overhaul of military contracting and small business with a special task force to review the validity of bidding practices.
-We will also make it easier for small business advancement within the Defense and Aerospace community as a whole for participation in the bidding process.
-This inclusion will help advance the competitiveness and range of opportunities in sourcing vendors for our government contracts.
-We will focus on less reliance on the massive contract or and more on small to medium size business with American roots.
+There will be a complete overhaul of military contracting processes and small business incentives.
+Military contracting will be overseen by a special task force in order to review the validity of bidding practices.
+We will also make small business advancement easier within the Defense and Aerospace Community as a whole in terms of participation in the bidding process.
+This inclusion will help advance the competitiveness of the contracting industry, and provide a wider range of vendors to choose from for our government contracts.
+We will rely much less on industry leaders, and more on small to medium size businesses with American roots.
 We will also reduce wasteful government spending on redundant programs (not people) in the defense sector.